cronkitedata/rstudyguide/docs/031-select-filter.md

 ![](images/24-filter-literal.jpg)

-Put the name of the column on the left side of the comparison, connect it with two equal signs, and put the value you want to look for (in quotes if it's text) on the right.
+Put the **name of the column** on the left side of the comparison, connect it with **two equal signs**, and put the value you want to look for **in quotes** on the right.
 The two equal signs means that it must be EXACTLY the same -- not sort of the same -- including upper and lower case.